jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 12 - Monsters.md

 Challenge 1/2 (100 XP)

 Pack Tactics.
-The thug has advantage on an attack roll against a creature if at least one of the thug’s allies is within 5 feet of the creature and the ally isn’t [[incapacitated]].
+The thug has advantage on an attack roll against a creature if at least one of the thug’s allies is within 5 feet of the creature and the ally isn’t [[Incapacitated]].

 Actions